vmrocha/unique-wpf-names/README.md

 ## Motivation

 Here at [Clemex](https://www.clemex.com/), we use an automated testing tool that relies on the [`FrameworkElement.Name`](https://msdn.microsoft.com/en-us/library/system.windows.frameworkelement(v=vs.110).aspx) property to interact with the application.
-Sometimes we need to create dynamic controls based on collection data, but can end up with the same name for multiple UI elements.
+Sometimes we need to create dynamic controls based on collection data, that can end up with the same name for multiple UI elements.

 For example, the following code generates a menu based on a collection of panels.